HeleleF/cutchas/README.md

 2. Open the `manual/harvest.html` file with a browser of your choice
 3. Start solving! 👌
 4. Correct solutions will be inserted into the database

-### Roadmap

-1. Use something better than `sqlite3`, like Postgres ✔️ -> MongoDB
-2. Host the database somewhere ✔️ -> Atlas MongoDB
-3. Host the server logic somewhere ✔️ -> Heroku
-4. Now everyone can contribute to solving cutchas ✔️
-5. After some time (depending on the number of people willing to solve), cutchas will be solved completely 😎
-6. Provide browser extension that automatically checks for cutcaptchas and tries to solve them by looking them up in the database 🛠